 Parking for Good

-Last year we raised more than $8,000 to distribute to local charities Habitat for Humanity, Justice United, and the Inter-Faith Council for Social Service (IFC) by parking cars in our lot during UNC men’s basketball games.
+Last year we raised about $8,000 to distribute to local charities Habitat for Humanity, Justice United, and the Inter-Faith Council for Social Service (IFC) by parking cars in our lot during UNC men’s basketball games.
 This is an incredibly easy way to help the community.
 The job simply entails collecting fees as people enter the lot and ensuring that people park in proper spaces.
 (Note: You do not park anyone’s car.)
 Beneficiaries will be Habitat for Humanity, the Inter-Faith Council, and Justice United Orange County.
 We will need 3-4 fee collectors per game, with at least one collector, preferably two, who can stay until 15 minutes beyond the start time for the game, and one collector who can get the monies collected to the Kehillah office within a day or two after the game.
 If you’d like more information, contact Ava Nackman at ava AT nackman DOT com.
 Or, you can sign up for a volunteer slot here.
 We’ll provide full information for volunteers who’ve never done it before.

 Support Circles, an IFC initiative, is a program in which teams of 8-10 volunteers, often but not always from faith-based communities, join in helping an individual or family make the difficult transition from homelessness to becoming stably housed.
 The members of each team develop relationships with their “partners” over a 12-month period, listening to them and giving moral support, providing them with information about resources available to them within the community, and helping out as needed with things like providing rides to appointments, helping them furnish their homes with donated items, giving guidance on budgeting, etc..